 Understanding this holy city matters because it addresses the deepest human longing for home, security, and unbroken relationship with our Creator.
-The New Jerusalem is not merely symbolic comfort but concrete hope.
-It specifically represents God’s perfected dwelling place with redeemed humanity, where every barrier between Creator and creation is permanently removed.
+The New Jerusalem represents God's perfected dwelling place with redeemed humanity, where every barrier between Creator and creation is permanently removed.
+This is concrete hope grounded in specific divine promises.

 Key Takeaways